 The current legislative framework in place regarding origin labelling ensures that misleading origin statements are not made and that consumers are accurately informed.
 Origin labelling is mandatory for several foods (e.g. honey, fish and meat), and for all other categories, when the absence of such information may mislead the consumer.

-A recent development in origin labelling policy covers the new requirement to declare the origin of a food’s primary ingredient if different to that of the food’s given origin (applicable as of 1 April 2020).
+A recent development in origin labelling policy covers the new requirement to declare the origin of a food’s primary ingredient if different to that of the food’s given origin (applicable in the UK since 1 April 2020).

 Food businesses are also able to declare voluntary origin statements.
 Where it is feasible to do so and where there is proven consumer demand, this information may be shared in a range of ways, from on pack labels to digital channels.
 The voluntary nature of these origin declarations builds on the current legislation to provide clear information for consumers, and do not unnecessarily restrict supply chains, nor impose additional costs to consumer.